bgranvea/directobjects/README.md

 to reload the bean values.

 Don't forget to free native memory when not needed anymore to avoid memory leaks!

+You can also use autoRelease feature which will automatically free native memory when the DirectObjectPointer object is finalized by JVM:

+    DirectObjectPointer p = new DirectObjectPointer.Builder().fromBean(b1).withAutoRelease(true).build();

 DirectMap
 ---------